maderski/KMP-Coding-Exercise-Network/README.md

       }
 ```

-An example of using this library in a Native Android Application can be found here: [App Link](https://github.com/maderski/Android-Coding-Exercise-App)
+An example of using this library in a Native Android Application can be found here: [Android App Repo Link](https://github.com/maderski/Android-Coding-Exercise-App)

 # iOS
 To use this library in an iOS project: